js947/spack-fenics/README.md

-Spack repo for the performance-test, dolfinx, ffcx, and other prerequisite packages.
+Spack repo for the performance-test, dolfinx, ffcx, and other prerequisite packages that make up FEniCS.

 ## Usage